-Using this variable is deprecated: you should consider to use ${\tt PLUGIN_DEPENDENCIES}$ instead.
+Using this variable is deprecated: you should consider to use PLUGIN_DEPENDENCIES instead.

 - Variable PLUGIN_UNDOC is the source files for which no documentation is provided.
 Do not write their file path which is automatically set to \$(PLUGIN_DIR). - Variable PLUGIN_TYPES_TODOC is the additional source files to document with the plugin.
 They usually belong to src/plugins/plugin_types where plugin is the plug-in name (see Section 4.9.2). - Variable PLUGIN_INTRO is the text file to append to the plug-in documentation introduction.
 Usually this file is doc/code/intro_plugin.txt for a plug-in plugin.
 It can contain any text understood by ocamldoc. - Variable PLUGIN_HAS_EXT_DOC is set to yes if the plug-in has its own reference manual.
 It is supposed to be a pdf file generated by make in directory doc/\$(PLUGIN_NAME) - Variable PLUGIN_NO_TEST must be set to yes if there is no specific test directory for the plug-in. - Variable PLUGIN_TESTS_DIRS is the directories containing plug-in tests.
-Its default value is tests/\$(notdir \$(PLUGIN_DIR))). - Variable PLUGIN_TESTS_LIB is the .cmo plug-in specific files used by plug-in tests.
-Do not write its file path (which is \$(PLUGIN_TESTS_DIRS)) nor its file extension (which is .cmo).
+Its default value is tests/\$(notdir \$(PLUGIN_DIR))). - Variable PLUGIN_TESTS_LIB contains the .ml plug-in specific files used by plug-in tests.
+Note that if you wish to have these files compiled before launching the tests (as opposed to e.g. compile them via an EXECNOW directive in a test file), you should add the corresponding .cmo and .cmxs files as pre-requisite of the \$(PLUGIN_DIR)/tests/ptests_config target.

-Kind Name Specification PLUGIN_DEPFLAGS Plug-in specific flags for Dependencies ocamldep PLUGIN_GENERATED Plug-in files to be generated be- fore running ocamldep PLUGIN_DEPENDS Other plug-ins to be compiled be- no fore the considered one PLUGIN_DOCFLAGS Plug-in specific flags for ocamldoc Documentation PLUGIN_UNDOC Source files with no provided doc- umentation PLUGIN_TYPES_TODOC Additional source files to docu- ment PLUGIN_INTRO Text file to append to the plug-in introduction PLUGIN_HAS_EXT_DOC Whether the plug-in has an exter- nal pdf manual PLUGIN_NO_TESTS Whether there is no plug-in spe- cific test directory PLUGIN_TESTS_DIRS Directories containing tests Testing PLUGIN_TESTS_DIRS_DEFAULT tests to be included in the default no test suite (all directories by de- fault) PLUGIN_TESTS_LIBS Specific .cmo files used by plug-in DINGIN NO DEPANT TEGT tests PLUGIN_NO_DEFAULT_TEST Whether to include tests in de- fault test suite.
-PLUGIN_INTERNAL_TEST Whether the test suite of the I LOGIN_INTERNAL_IEDI plug-in is located in Frama-C's own tests directory PLUGIN_PTESTS_OPTS Plug-in specific options to ptests PLUGIN_DISTRIBUTED_BIN Whether to include the plug-in in no Distribution binary distribution PLUGIN_DISTRIBUTED Whether to include the plug-in in no source distribution PLUGIN_DISTRIB_EXTERNAL Additional files to be included in no the distribution
+Kind Name Specification

+PLUGIN_DEPFLAGS Plug-in specific flags for

+Dependencies ocamldep

+PLUGIN_GENERATED Plug-in files to be generated be-

+fore running ocamldep

+PLUGIN_DEPENDS Other plug-ins to be compiled be- no

+fore the considered one

+PLUGIN_DOCFLAGS Plug-in specific flags for

+ocamldoc

+Documentation PLUGIN_UNDOC Source files with no provided doc-

+umentation

+PLUGIN_TYPES_TODOC Additional source files to docu-

+ment

+PLUGIN_INTRO Text file to append to the plug-in

+introduction

+PLUGIN_HAS_EXT_DOC Whether the plug-in has an exter-

+nal pdf manual

+PLUGIN_NO_TESTS Whether there is no plug-in spe-

+cific test directory

+PLUGIN_TESTS_DIRS Directories containing tests

+Testing PLUGIN_TESTS_DIRS_DEFAULT tests to be included in the default no

+test suite (all directories by de-

+fault)

+PLUGIN_TESTS_LIBS Specific .ml files used by plug-in

+tests

+PLUGIN_NO_DEFAULT_TEST Whether to include tests in de-

+fault test suite.

+PLUGIN_INTERNAL_TEST Whether the test suite of the

+plug-in is located in Frama-C's

+DILICIN DTECTO ODTO own tests directory Plug in specific options to prosts

+PLUGIN_PTESTS_OPTS PLUGIN_DISTRIBUTED_BIN Plug-in specific options to ptests Whether to include the plug-in in no

+Distribution LFOGIN_DISIKIDOIED_BIN binary distribution no

+DISTIDUTION PLUGIN_DISTRIBUTED Whether to include the plug-in in no

+I FOGTU DIDIUIDOIED source distribution 10

+PLUGIN_DISTRIB_EXTERNAL Additional files to be included in no

+1 2001W_DIDIUID_DVIDUMED the distribution 10